Senior specialists Diagnosis-first No junior account handling

 No plugin: Hook wp_head in your theme to output a <link rel="canonical"> tag using a post meta value you control.

-This is the AI Readability check Google would say matters most.
-The audit scores three citation-quality dimensions, each judged by Claude on the actual content of the homepage and key service pages: specificity (does the page name actual products, services, or methodologies?), differentiation (does it clearly distinguish from alternatives?), and credibility (does it name real clients, results, or proof points?).
+This is the check Google would say matters most.
+The audit scores three things on the actual content: specificity (does the page name real products, services, or methods?), differentiation (does it distinguish you from alternatives?), and credibility (does it name real clients, results, proof?).

 Generic homepage hero copy.
-The default of many WordPress themes is a hero block with a vague tagline ("Your trusted partner in growth") and a CTA button.
-AI engines reading that page have nothing concrete to extract.
+Most theme defaults ship with a vague tagline like "Your trusted partner in growth."
+AI engines reading that page have nothing to extract.
 Replace with a specific claim: what you do, for whom, with what outcome.
 "Senior-led performance marketing for SEA consumer brands.
-Most engagements move CAC down 30%+ in 12 weeks."
-That sentence has category, audience, geography, and a quantified outcome — four citation hooks where the previous version had zero.
+Most engagements move CAC down 30%+ in 12 weeks" gives an AI engine four citation hooks.
+The vague version gave zero.

 Service pages that describe the service but not the engagement.
 "We do SEO" is a category statement.
-"We work with five clients at a time, all senior-led, with monthly reporting against a single agreed KPI" is a methodology — specific, differentiated, and citable.
-AI engines summarise pages by extracting concrete claims.
-The page with no concrete claims gets summarised with the brand's name and nothing else.
+"We work with five clients at a time, all senior-led, monthly reporting against one agreed KPI" is a method.
+Methods get cited; categories don't.

 See where your WordPress site stands